 The Open University (OU) is a unique institution serving the whole of Scotland.
 Our open admissions policy means no formal entry requirements are needed for most undergraduate qualifications or modules.
-Almost a fifth of new undergraduates join us without standard university entrance level qualifications.
+Many of our new undergraduates join us without standard university entrance level qualifications.
 Read more about our story.

 With our supported personalised open learning, you can choose to study for a degree, diploma or certificate, or take a stand-alone module.
 We are the most popular choice of university for flexible study in Scotland.
 Over half of all part-time undergraduate students in Scotland are OU students.

 We have a diverse student body, attracted by The OU's flexible entry routes and methods of study, as well as the funding support and finance options available.